-My research interests are at the intersection of algorithmic fairness, public policy, markets, and society.
+My research interests are at the intersection of algorithmic justice, public policy, and society.

 I want to study, design, and develop technological policy interventions to tackle social and digital equity issues for historically excluded communities.
-In particular, I’d like to translate interdisciplinary research into informed policy and actionable change to counteract discrimination, algorithmic bias, and unintentional/intentional harms in the technology we deploy.
+In particular, I’d like to translate interdisciplinary research into informed policy and actionable change to counteract discrimination and harms in the technology we deploy.

 I was previously a TechCongress Congressional Innovation Fellow in the office of Congresswoman Yvette D. Clarke.
 Before that I was a software engineer at the Stanford Computational Policy Lab, Capital One, and a Civic Technology Fellow at Microsoft Cities.

 I hold a B.A. in Computer Science from CUNY Lehman College.